skyzh/type-exercise-in-rust/README.md

 ### Databend

-Databend is currently refactoring their expression evaluation system at [`datavalues-dev` branch](https://github.com/datafuselabs/databend/tree/datavalues-dev) (as of writing this tutorial).
+Databend is currently refactoring their expression evaluation system in [datavalues crate](https://github.com/datafuselabs/databend/blob/main/common/datavalues/src/scalars/mod.rs)(as of writing this tutorial).
 The new system leverages a lot of techniques described in this tutorial.

 ### TiKV Coprocessor